- Idealism and materialism

 The common features of the movements of new nationalism are:

-- Populism – democracy as the will of the people, not the project of the elite of left multiculturalists.
+- Populism – democracy as the will of the people, not the project of the elite of globalists.
 New nationalists believe in the people’s ability to make the right decisions.
 The nation is always committed to self-preservation, and the common wisdom of the people is always more sustainable than the utopia made up in cabinets of intellectuals;

 - Anti-immigration – countries are returning to the idea that without border control there is no nation and a truly independent country.

 The new nationalism is not a single phenomenon.
 There are also contradictions of interests between the nationalist movements, including the contradictions of geopolitical orientation.
 Denying this fact of reality would be naive.
 There are also fundamentally different ideological emphasis.
 For example, the movement of identitarians in Western Europe is both a step forward and a step back.
 In both tactical and ideological terms, it is innovative.
 It redefines the right-wing politics in Europe, focusing on the most important of all – the preservation of Europeans nations and civilization.
 But this ideology is also a step back, as it tends to throw away the idea of a nation-state.
 The idea of an open nation in France, for example, has forced French identitarians to form their own parallel communities alongside immigrant communities in France.
-In my opinion, the idea of a national state must remain a fundamental part of the nationalist ideology and it should not retreat from it.
+The idea of a national state must remain a fundamental part of the nationalist ideology and it should not retreat from it.

 However, neither the idea of a national state nor the characteristics of the new nationalist movements listed above are enough.
 The challenge of the revival of Western civilization sets up a requirement for a new kind of nationalism – one that would reject the worldview of materialism and be built on idealism, i.e. it would recognize the importance of spiritual values over material values.
 The 19th and 20th centuries have only created delusional ideologies of a new kind that, as if standing in opposition to other ideologies, have further deepened the crisis of Western civilization.
-Liberalism gave birth to Marxism – it to national-socialism which, in turn, destroyed the last remnants of idealism in Europe, serving only as an “ice breaker” for a further Marxist triumph that, in the 21st century, has been formed as left multiculturalism.
+Liberalism gave birth to Marxism – it to national-socialism which, in turn, destroyed the last remnants of idealism in Europe, serving only as an “ice breaker” for a further Marxist triumph that, in the 21st century, has been formed as neo-Bolshevism.
 The political aspect of the philosophy of dynamic idealism would mean return of the eternal principles in public life, restoring human ties to spiritual values and combining it with modern responses to the challenges of the 21 st century.

 Question of hierarchy: Hierarchy does not mean oppression, rather the right order of things.
 Like in a healthy man the soul prevails over the body, so in a healthy civilization, the economic and social aspects are subordinated to higher cultural challenges.
 Materialism turns it all over, with economic factors becoming dominant.
 But “where only economic interests prevail, it is inevitable that Culture dies first and then society/civilization itself.
 The fields of history are richly covered with ruins of dead cultures, transformed at some point solely into an economy…“ Therefore, new nationalism should lead to the restoration of human and societal wholeness by breaking down the power of money and the fallacies of materialistic philosophies, which deny the spiritual dimension of man and society, making him a slave and leading to extinction.
 Human dignity is denied by communists reducing man to an economic factor, by national socialists, who see only biological race of man, as well as LGBT ideologues, who tend to reduce man to his sexual function.
 Instead of hierarchy the idea of equality is offered.
 However, there is no equality in nature: any political attempt to introduce equality in society only creates an inverted hierarchy in which higher values are subtracted to the lowest.
 It is the beginning of the end of every civilization.
 In nature, equality exists only as the end stage of the entropy process – a regression from the structured to chaos and death.